 Fourth grade students create an English/Language Arts (ELA) interactive notebook to use as a resource throughout the year.
 As mini-lessons are taught, models from popular books are often used as examples.
 Teacher modeling, shared writing and graphic organizers, are all strategies that help students grow individually as writers.
 Students have the opportunity to practice skills as they write in different styles, including narrative and expository work.
 Grammar, vocabulary, and spelling are taught in both mini-lessons and in context during writing conferences.
 In addition, students have differentiated spelling instruction and receive a new set of words to practice each week.
-They utilize the Spelling City website for practice and assessment.
-Parents can log into their students’ accounts to see weekly spelling scores.
 Reading materials include trade books, fiction, non-fiction works, and poetry.
 Students engage in literature circles with peers where they practice reading aloud fluently, discussing literature, leadership, time management skills, goal setting, and collaboration.
 Chapter books may be used for literature responses, book reports, book talks, and creative projects.
 In fourth grade, students also spend more time reading in the content areas such as science and social studies.

 Fourth grade uses the Eureka Math Curriculum focusing on helping students to develop a problem solving approach to mathematics based on everyday situations.
 Students also develop their skills through frequent practice that often involves games, lessons based on activities and discussions which are independent of a textbook, and mathematical content that goes beyond arithmetic.
 Topics covered include, place value, measurement, area and perimeter, multiplication and division, geometry, fractions, and decimals.